microsoft/coyote/docs/how-to/liveness-checking.md

 ## Find liveness bugs effectively

+Now that you learned [how to write liveness specifications](../concepts/specifications.md) in Coyote, let's see how to effectively test for liveness bugs.

 The presence of monitors that have `Hot` and `Cold` states implicitly specifies two assertions.
 Monitor states that are marked neither `Hot` nor `Cold` are called _warm_ states.
 First, any terminated execution of the program must not have a monitor in a hot state.
 Second, the program